lubkoKuzenko/angular-clean-code/README.md

 #### CoreModule

 The `CoreModule` takes on the role of the app root module, but is not the module that gets bootstrapped by Angular at run-time.
 The common denominator between the files present here is that we only need to load them once, and that is at run-time, which makes them singleton.
 The module contains root-scoped services, static components like the navbar and footer, interceptors, guard, constants, enums, utils, and universal models.
 To prevent re-importing the module elsewhere, we should add a module-import-guard in it’s constructor method.

+`Core Module` is only going to be imported into our root module, so this module, normally, don’t have really any exports.

 Structure of Core module: